Can chickens eat eggs?

 My lemon MilleFleur Sablepoot struts across the run while other chickens forage in the background.

-Except that Bono found an egg which was probably broken by accident, and decided he liked the taste so much that he would choose a couple of freshly laid eggs for breakfast each morning.
+Except that Bono found an egg which was probably broken by accident, and decided he liked the taste so much that he would choose to answer the question "can chickens eat eggs" by having a couple for breakfast each morning.

 It was a few days before I discovered who the culprit was – he was good at covering his tracks.
-Until, that is, he got overconfident and gorged on three or four eggs at the same time.
+Until he got overconfident and gorged on three or four at the same time.

 All of which left their mark...